dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 ## Validate metadata in markdown files

 In markdown file, we can write some metadata in [conceptual](../spec/docfx_flavored_markdown.md#yaml-header) or [overwrite document](intro_overwrite_files.md).
-And we allow add some plug-ins to validate metadata written in markdown files.
+And we allow to add some plug-ins to validate metadata written in markdown files.

 ### Scope of metadata validation

-Metadata is coming multiple sources, the following metadata will be validated during build:
+Metadata is coming from multiple sources, the following metadata will be validated during build:
 1. YAML header in markdown.
 2. Global metadata and file metaata in `docfx.json`.
 3. Global metadata and file metadata defined in separate `.json` files.